tidyverse/tidyverse.org/content/blog/2019-11-tidyverse-1-3-0/index.markdown

 library(tidyverse)
 ```

-## Welcome to the Tidyverse
+## Citing the tidyverse

 The most significant update in this version is a new vignette, ["Welcome to the Tidyverse"](https://tidyverse.tidyverse.org/articles/paper.html), which is a mirror of the recently-released paper of the same name in the [Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.01686).
-The (long) list of authors includes all members of the tidyverse organisation and its component packages, and will become the canonical way to cite tidyverse packages.
+The (long) list of authors includes all members of the tidyverse organisation and its component packages, and is now the canonical way to cite tidyverse packages.

-## Citing the tidyverse
+### When to cite the tidyverse

 If you're in a position where you can easily cite every package that materially contributed to your analysis, you should totally do it.
 But it is often hard because many packages don't have accompanying papers, and many journals still haven't got the memo that software is an important research artifact.